-The foreign exchange market determines how much our dollar is worth.
-The Bank of Canada very rarely intervenes to support its value.
+The foreign exchange market determines how much the Canadian dollar is worth.
+At the Bank of Canada, we very rarely intervene to support its value.

 Letting the currency float

 If you travel, you know that sometimes you need to exchange more Canadian money to buy foreign currency, and sometimes you need less.

 The value of the Canadian dollar rises or falls according to how much people in foreign exchange markets want to buy and sell it—that’s what makes it float.

 The Bank of Canada doesn’t try to set the dollar’s exchange rate.
 We let markets set its value.
 Because the Bank of Canada lets the Canadian dollar float, we can focus on setting interest rates to maintain inflation at 2 percent in Canada.